Roya Mahboob: Career

 Mahboob founded the Afghan Citadel Software Company (ACSC) in 2010 along with two Herat University classmates and an investment of $20,000.
 The aim was to create jobs for recent university graduates—especially women—in Afghanistan's growing tech market.
 The company employs at least 20 programmers, more than half of which are women.

-ACSC develops software according to specific requirements that are defined by clients, which are government ministries, universities, and international organizations in Afghanistan.
-It also creates proprietary stand-alone or integrated applications for computers and mobile phones, based on market needs and identified opportunities.
+ACSC developed software according to specific requirements that are defined by clients, which are government ministries, universities, and international organizations in Afghanistan.
+It also created proprietary stand-alone or integrated applications for computers and mobile phones, based on market needs and identified opportunities.
 Past projects include helping a Herat hospital to shift from paper to digital records as well as helping to bring reliable internet to Herat University as part of NATO's Silk Afghanistan project.

 In 2012, Citadel of New York was founded to develop and promote Examer, an Interactive and Educational Social Networking platform with a Micro Scholarship Payment System, which Mahboob helped to develop.
 Another project resulting from this partnership, Women's Annex, also provides financing for video content on social media and gives Afghan women a chance to begin careers as filmmakers.
 Citadel of New York acquired a ten percent equity position in Afghanistan's Esteqlal Football Club in October 2012.

 In 2014, Mahboob joined the advisory board of the international think tank Global Thinkers Forum.

-She founded the Afghan Girls Robotics Team, also known as the Afghan Dreamers.
+She established the non-profit organization Digital Citizen Fund (DCF) in 2012 to improve Afghan women’s technological and financial literacy.
+Through DCF, Mahboob and her brother, Alireza Mehraban, founded the Afghan Girls Robotics Team, also known as the Afghan Dreamers.
+Mahboob supports the Afghan Girls Robotics Team while promoting robotics education with the Inoura platform.
+After the Fall of Kabul in 2021, she was involved in the evacuation of Afghan Girls Robotic team members and families through contact with the Qatari government.